What is the difference between Pathfinder and other intrusion detection systems?

 Can Pathfinder differentiate between humans, animals, and vehicles?

-Pathfinder’s algorithms are specifically designed to filter out the rain from footstep or vehicle detections.
+Pathfinder’s algorithms are specifically designed to filter out rain from footstep or vehicle detections.

 What is the battery life of Pathfinder sensors?

-Pathfinder mini sensors have a duration of 4-6 months while Pathfinder XL sensors have a duration of 20-24 months.
-Battery duration is based on no more than 50 alerts per day and operations in moderate temperatures.
-As with any battery-operated technology, high and low temperatures will reduce battery life.
+Pathfinder mini sensors have a duration up to 6 months while Pathfinder XL sensors have a duration up to 24 months.
+Battery life is based on no more than 50 alerts per day and operations in moderate temperatures.
+As with any battery-operated technology, high and low temperatures may reduce battery life.

-What is the effective range of Pathfinder sensors?
+What is the wireless transmission range of Pathfinder sensors?

 How many Pathfinder sensors do I need?

-The number of Pathfinder sensors required depends on the size of the area you are protecting as well as the terrain.
-The sensors are placed in known avenues of approach and each sensor covers a radius of 25 to 50 meters.
+The number of Pathfinder sensors required depends on the size of the area you are protecting and avenues of approach.
 A Pathfinder specialist will work with your team to determine the number of sensors, as well as the placement of the sensors.

 Can ARA provide cameras?